brucebentley/dotfiles-1/README.md

 git config --file ~/.gitconfig.local user.name "username"
 git config --file ~/.gitconfig.local user.email "user@example.com"
 ```
-**Note:** You can also run the script `setup-git-user` in the `example`
-directory to quickly do the above
+**Note:** You can also run the script `setup-git-user` in the `example` directory to quickly do the above.

-**Note:** Before opening vim for the first time, you should use the `color` function to set a color first because there's no default color
+**Note:** Before opening vim for the first time, you should use the `color` function to set a color first because there's no default color.